MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

-Final Project - Intro to AI
+Final Project - Intro to AI (Luke Evarretta)

 **Prerequisites**:
 - ollama (https://ollama.com/); Ensure you have pulled a model